ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2026.md

 * Mar 19: kathryn on foraging research
 * Mar 26:
 * Apr 2: graeme and cici on the nice conference
-* Apr 9: spaun3 project update
+* Apr 9: varun on something interesting
 * Apr 16: terry on nengo sprint planning
-* Apr 23:
+* Apr 23: spaun3 project update
 * Apr 30: